lanl-ansi/PowerModelsGMD.jl/README.md

 ### Branch Thermal Data Table

 This table includes
-* `xfmr` - binary value that defines if the branch is a transformer (1 is transformer, 0 is not a transformer)
+* `xfmr` - binary value that defines if the branch is a transformer (1: transformer, 0: not a transformer)
 * `temperature_ambient` - ambient temperature of the transformer (in unit of Celsius)
 * `hotspot_instant_limit` - 1-hour hotspot temperature limit of the transformer (in unit of Celsius)
 * `hotspot_avg_limit` - 8-hour hotspot temperature limit of the transformer (in unit of Celsius)
 * `hotspot_rated` - ...
-* `topoil_time_const` - top-oil temperature-rise time-constant (in unit of minutes)
+* `topoil_time_const` - top-oil temperature-rise time-constant of the transformer (in unit of minutes)
 * `topoil_rated` - top-oil temperature-rise of the transformer at rated power (in unit of Celsius)
 * `topoil_init` - initial top-oil temperature of the transformer (in unit of Celsius)
-* `topoil_initialized` - binary value that defines the initial top-oil temperature of the transformer (1 is initial top-oil temperature starts with `topoil_init` value, 0 is initial top-oil temperature starts with steady-state value)
+* `topoil_initialized` - binary value that defines the initial top-oil temperature of the transformer (1: initial top-oil temperature starts with `topoil_init` value, 0: initial top-oil temperature starts with steady-state value)
 * `hotspot_coeff` - relationship of hotspot temperature rise to Ieff (in unit of Celsius/amp)

 ```
-%column_names% xfmr temperature_ambient hotspot_instant_limit hotspot_avg_limit hotspot_rated topoil_time_const topoil_rated topoil_init topoil_initialized hotspot_coeff
+%column_names% xfmr temperature_ambient hotspot_instant_limit hotspot_avg_limit hotspot_rated
+topoil_time_const topoil_rated topoil_init topoil_initialized hotspot_coeff
 mpc.branch_thermal = {
 	1	25	280	240	150	71	75	0	1	0.63
 	0	25	-1	-1	-1	-1	-1	-1	-1	-1